State and Local Cybersecurity

 Grant Program

-The mission of the State of Montana State and Local Cybersecurity Grant Program (SLCGP) is to strengthen the collective posture of cybersecurity across the state to create a safer digital landscape for Montana.
+The vision of the State of Montana State and Local Cybersecurity Grant Program (SLCGP) is to enhance the cybersecurity posture and increase the resilience of Montana governments by unifying state and local experience and expertise.
+The mission is to unify State and Local resources to create a safer digital landscape for Montana.

 About The Montana SLCGP

-The program funds key services in four areas: Security Awareness Training for your entire workforce, professional development for the IT workforce and organization leadership, endpoint detection & response, and network monitoring.
+The program funds key services in five focus areas: 1) Security Awareness Training for your entire workforce, 2) Professional Development for the Cyber Workforce and Organizational Leadership, 3) Endpoint Detection & Response, 4) Network Traffic Monitoring, and 5) Multifactor Authentication.

-We partner with top providers like CyberMontana, KnowBe4, SANS Institute, CompTIA, ISC2, SentinelOne, and CIS to deliver training, certifications, and cybersecurity tools—all through existing state contracts and legislative initiatives to maximize statewide program alignment and stakeholder collaboration.
+The Montana SLCGP partners with top service providers to deliver training, certifications, and cybersecurity tools—all through existing state contracts and legislative initiatives to maximize statewide program alignment and stakeholder collaboration.

 Eligibility Requirements for Local Applicants